lsst/dp0-2_lsst_io/tutorials-examples/major-updates-log.rst

 Nov 15 2024
 -----------
-Tutorial notebook 13a (Image Cutout SciDemo) was updated to incorporate various updates and improvements.
+Tutorial notebook 13a (Image Cutout SciDemo) was updated to demonstrate how to retrieve cutouts without writing to disk, to add more context about use of IVOA, and to optimize the efficiency of TAP queries.

 Nov 1 2024
 -----------